vmware-tanzu/cartographer/site/content/docs/development/architecture.md

 ## Theory of operation

-Given an owner that matches a blueprint, cartographer reconciles the resources referenced by the blueprint.
+Given an owner that matches a blueprint, Cartographer reconciles the resources referenced by the blueprint.
 The resources are only created when the inputs are satisfied, and a resource is only updated when it's inputs change.
-This results in a system where a new intrinsic result from one resource can cause other resources to change.
+This results in a system where a new result from one resource can cause other resources to change.

-Although Cartographer is not a 'runner of things', a resource can be something as simple as a Job or a CI pipeline.
-However, one advantage of Cartographer's design, is that a resource can also be untriggered.
-Imagine a Build resource that discovers new base OCI images.
-If it rebuilds your image, then cartographer will see this new image and update other linked resources.

 ![Generic Blueprint](../img/generic.jpg)
 <!-- https://miro.com/app/board/uXjVOeb8u5o=/ -->

+Although Cartographer is not a 'runner of things', a resource can be something as simple as a Job or a CI pipeline.

+However, one advantage of Cartographer's design is that resources that self-mutate can cause downstream change.

+For example, a Build resource that discovers new base OCI images.
+If it rebuilds your image, then Cartographer will see this new image and update downstream resources.

-When Cartographer reconciles an owner, each resource in the matching blueprint is reconciled:
+When Cartographer reconciles an owner, each resource in the matching blueprint is applied:

 1. **Generate Inputs**: Using the **blueprint resource's** `inputs` as a reference, select outputs from previously applied **Kubernetes resources**
 2. **Generate Params**: Using the [Parameter Hierarchy](architecture.md#parameter-hierarchy), generate parameter values